Better Energy Warmer Homes Scheme

 Installers provide a 2-year guarantee on all works carried out.

-A sample of homes is inspected to ensure that the works meet the required standards and a Building Energy Rating (BER) is carried out on all homes after the works are complete..
+A sample of homes is inspected to ensure that the works meet the required standards.
+A Building Energy Rating (BER) is carried out on all homes after the works are complete to assess the building’s energy performance and issue a BER certificate.

 You cannot have works done again under the scheme.